-In pursuing its investment objectives, the Fund is exposed to a variety of financial risks: market risk (including interest rate risk, foreign exchange risk and price risk), credit risk and liquidity risk.
+In pursuing its investment objectives, the Fund is exposed to a variety of financial risks: market risk (including cash flow and fair value interest risk, foreign exchange risk and price risk), credit risk and liquidity risk.
 The management of these risks is carried out by the investment manager under policies approved by the Board of Directors of the responsible entity.
 The overall risk management program focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the Fund's financial performance.